fujidana/vscode-spec-command/README.md

 ## Notice for previous version users

-The keys of most configuration properties were changed in v1.6.0.
+Some of configuration properties were renamed at v1.6.0 and the older name were removed at v2.0.0.
 If you have customized the extension behavior, migrate your setting values via the Settings editor or direct access to JSON files.
 See [CHANGELOG.md](CHANGELOG.md) for details.
 Sorry for inconvenence.